Syrian Civil War

 Although the US and its allies moved to support Iraq against Daesh (ISIL/IS), the situation in Syria was more complicated.
 There a deeply divided rebellion had been attempting to oust the unpopular President Bashar al-Assad since 2011.
 Assad was supported by Russia and Iran, but while the West generally opposed him, any weakening of his position tended to strengthen the even more objectionable Daesh.

 European migrant crisis

-An increasing number of refugees and migrants arrive in the European Union via the Mediterranean Sea and Southeast Europe to apply for asylum.
-The majority come from Syria, with Afghanistan and Eritrea also highly represented.
-Europe is divided on how to process the one million migrants expected to reach the continent by 2016, even though this number represents only a fraction of the total refugees displaced within Africa and the Middle East.
+An increasing number of refugees and migrants arrived in the European Union via the Mediterranean Sea and Southeast Europe to apply for asylum.
+The majority came from Syria, with Afghanistan and Eritrea also highly represented.
+The states of Europe were divided on how to process the one million migrants expected to reach the continent by 2016, even though this number represented only a fraction of the total refugees displaced within Africa and the Middle East.

 Coalitions against Daesh

 The United States of America, the United Kingdom, France, Germany, Canada, Australia, Turkey, Italy, Poland, and Denmark agreed to support anti-Daesh forces in Iraq and Syria with supplies and air support.
 Ten days later, Bahrain, Egypt, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, United Arab Emirates, Belgium, China, Czech Republic, Japan, the Netherlands, Norway, Russia, and Spain also committed to supporting the Iraqi government in its fight against Daesh's self-proclaimed Islamic State.
 On December 3, the countries mentioned above, with the exception of China and Russia, formed a coalition with another 33 countries to cut off Daesh's financing and coordinate and support military operations.